 Baked Zucchini Hash Browns

 - 1 egg

-- Preheat oven to 400 degrees F. Place a baking sheet in the oven as it heats.
+- Preheat oven to 400° F. Place a baking sheet in the oven as it heats.
 Use a box grater to coarsely grate the zucchini and onion.

-- Strain the excess moisture out of the zucchini by placing the zucchini mixture into a kitchen towel and twisting tightly.
-Squeeze the towel and drain the liquid into a separate bowl, discard liquid.
+- Strain the excess moisture out of the zucchini by placing the zucchini mixture onto a kitchen towel and twisting it tightly.
+Squeeze the towel and drain the liquid into a separate bowl, discard this liquid.